-Washington County Kids Grand Provides Traings and Advances Education
+Washington County Kids Grand Provides Trainings and Advances Education

 Katie Riley, President of Washington County Kids, recently wrote to thank us for our donation.
 Here’s what she had to say: